-We have launched a campaign to encourage our practices to turn off unnecessary lights and air conditioning, with the aim of cutting down our annual electricity consumption by up to 14 per cent.
+We have launched a campaign to encourage our practices to turn off unnecessary lights, computers and air conditioning, with the aim of cutting down our annual electricity consumption by up to 14 per cent.

-At Linnaeus our efforts are driven forward by our Environmental Sustainability Lead, Ellie West.
+At Linnaeus our efforts are driven by our Investors in the Environment leads and our Environmental Sustainability Lead, Ellie West.
 Ellie is an RCVS and EBVS® European Specialist in Veterinary Anaesthesia and Analgesia at Davies Veterinary Specialists.
 The function of our Environmental Sustainability Lead is to catalyse sustainable working practices across all our businesses.

 Ellie first started pioneering veterinary sustainability at Davies Veterinary Specialists in 2017 and has since been a massive influence on Linnaeus and the veterinary industry.
 Ellie received the Individual Sustainability Influencer award in the iiE ceremony in 2020.

-We are proud that Ellie works to educate and spread the word about sustainability to the vets of tomorrow by collaborating with veterinary schools on seminars for their undergraduate programmes.
-In 2020-2021, Ellie spoke to cohorts of veterinary and veterinary nursing students at the Universities of Bristol and Liverpool.
+We are proud that Ellie works to educate and spread the word about sustainability across the sector, including the vets of tomorrow by collaborating with veterinary schools on seminars for their undergraduate programmes.